New Quay Lifeboat Station: 20th century

 In 1994 Winston Evans retired as coxswain after 29 years; he had been Britain's youngest coxswain aged 26 in 1965, taking over the helm from Rhoslan Davies.
 Winston's father, Arden Evans, had also been coxswain and between them they served for 40 years.
-In 1966 Winston received the RNLI Bronze Medal for a rescue in Cardigan Bay and was awarded the British Empire Medal (BEM) in 1985.
+In 1966 Winston received the RNLI Bronze Medal for a rescue in Cardigan Bay and was awarded the British Empire Medal in 1985.
 His successor was Daniel Potter, a great nephew of Frederick Shayler.
 Winston Evans recalled that in his time most crew members were fishermen, but in later years came from many different walks of life.

 21st century

 Audrey Lawson-Johnston, a survivor of the sinking in 1915, gifted a new lifeboat in 2004, named Amy Lea after her mother.
 Mrs Lawson-Johnston died in 2011 and when a new D-class came on station in 2012, it was named Audrey LJ in her memory.